Bustos, Bulacan

-With the continuous expansion of Metro Manila, Bustos is now included in the Greater Manila's built-up conurbation area which reaches San Ildefonso, Bulacan at its northernmost part.

 Etymology

-The town got its name from Jose Pedro Perez de Busto[s], a mining engineer from Villaviciosa, Asturias, Spain, served as the right-hand of Simón de Anda y Salazar, and was appointed teniente general alcalde (Provincial Governor) of Bulacan.
+The town got its name from Jose Pedro Perez de Bustos, a mining engineer from Villaviciosa, Asturias, Spain who served as the right-hand of Simón de Anda y Salazar and was appointed teniente general alcalde (Provincial Governor) of Bulacan.

 History

 Bustos was a part of the town of Baliuag as its barrio during the Spanish Period.
 The town was separated from Baliuag by a tragic incident when around 1860, during a rainy Sunday, a group of natives from Bustos with babies in their arms were on their way to St. Augustine Parish Church of Baliuag for baptismal when they drowned after the planceta or raft they were riding accidentally capsized while crossing the wild river of Angat due to the strong water current.
 This fateful event led the people of Bustos to request and build their own parish church to avoid the crossings in the wild river for community safety.
 The locals chose Holy Child Jesus (Santo Niño) as their patron saint in honor of those infants that died in the river.

 Bustos also gained its independence from Baliuag on April 29, 1867, through the painstaking efforts and sacrifices of its inhabitants with the integration of barrios Bonga Mayor and Bonga Menor.
+However, it was returned to Baliuag on October 8, 1903, with San Rafael merging as well.

-Bustos became a distinct municipality on January 1, 1916, during the Philippine Assembly through 4th Philippine Legislature Assemblyman Ricardo Lloret Gonzalez.
+Bustos became a distinct municipality on January 1, 1916, during the Philippine Assembly through Assemblyman Ricardo Lloret Gonzalez (Bulacan–2nd).
 A year after, the town inaugurated its municipal hall on January 1, 1917.
 Leon Prado became its first Municipal Mayor and served from 1917 to 1919.
-Padre Gabriel Alvarez served as the first parish priest of the institutionalized Santo Niño de Bustos Parish Church.
+Gabriel Alvarez served as the first parish priest of the institutionalized Santo Niño de Bustos Parish Church.

 The town became a part of Baliuag again during the American period.
 At the time, Bustos also became a part of the historical World War II in the Philippines and served as the military headquarters of soldiers in the province of Bulacan during the war in 1945 being led by Bustosenyo then Capt.
 Alejo Santos.